vossavant/css-styleguide/README.md

 - **<a href="#2.1">2.1 Introduction</a><a name="user-content-2.1"></a>** To ease development, we created our own humble CSS framework.
 A CSS framework is, at its core, a small set of rules that lets you create columns of content that fit nicely inside a wider parent, which ultimately lets you easily create an endless number of layouts.

   The framework is admittedly heavy on `<div>` tags, but no more so than other frameworks (I'm looking at _you_, Bootstrap).
 Ultimately, the extra `<div>` wrappers end up making it easier to create layouts; even though there is more markup than there would be in a custom layout, there is far less custom CSS.

+  **Note:** The framework utilizes CSS flexbox vs. floats, so is not compatible with IE < 10.

 - **<a href="#2.2">2.2 Anatomy</a><a name="user-content-2.2"></a>** When building layouts with the framework, you will use three types of wrappers: